Made in NYC (nonprofit): History

 Made in NYC was first founded in 2003 to rebuild urban manufacturing after the September 11 attacks, which impacted many communities and businesses within the city.
-Originally an initiative of the New York Industrial Retention Network (NYIRN), a nonprofit founded in 1976 with the mission "to promote a diverse economy that provides economic opportunities for all New Yorkers by strengthening New York City's manufacturing sector, based on principles of economic and environmental justice and sustainability," in 2010, the NYIRN joined the Pratt Center for Community Development, where it was then consolidated into one program called Made in NYC.
-Since then, Made in NYC has expanded its operations to offer free educational programming and creative services in marketing and branding to its members through their partnership with Pratt Institute.
+Originally an initiative of the New York Industrial Retention Network (NYIRN), a nonprofit founded in 1976. in 2010, the NYIRN joined the Pratt Center for Community Development, where it was then consolidated into one program called Made in NYC.